Blackwell, Oklahoma: Education

 The Blackwell School District consists of Blackwell Elementary, Blackwell Middle School, and Blackwell High School.
 As recently as 2017 Huston, Northside, Parkside, and Washington Elementary Schools were used for Pre-K through 5th grade classes.
 The former school sites are all listed on the National Register of Historic Places.
 Blackwell's school mascot is the Maroon Spirit, which was memorialized in the Maroon Park on Main Street with a mural painted by the Blackwell High School art class depicting the Maroon Spirit with the names of the seniors given the title of "Maroon Spirit" and "Miss BHS" dating back to the early 1900s.
 Historically, Oklahoma Baptist College served the city's higher education needs between 1901 and 1913.

 Media

 Blackwell's local paper is the Blackwell Journal-Tribune.
 A local radio station KOKB 1580 AM, used to broadcast local sports as well as Northern Oklahoma College's KAYE and the Ponca City-based KLOR.

 Infrastructure

 Blackwell has a full-service city government, that includes, electricity, water, sewage, recreation, police and fire services.
 The police department has 17 full-time officers, a jail and operates 24 hours per day.
-The Blackwell Fire Department is a full-time fire department, staffed with 20 paid firefighters/EMT/Paramedics and also provides ambulance service to Blackwell and the surrounding communities.
+The Blackwell Fire Department is a full-time fire department, staffed with 20 paid firefighters/EMT/Paramedics, and also provides ambulance service to Blackwell and the surrounding communities.

 Transportation

+Blackwell is served by Interstate 35, US Route 177, and Oklahoma State Highway 11.